KalenShamy/Sudoku/README.md

 ---

-To test and play this game, you must install [LÖVE](https://love2d.org/).
-If you aren't able to do so, here are some screenshots!
+To test and play this game, you must install [LÖVE](https://love2d.org/), then run the `Game.love` file.

+Some screenshots if you're interested:

 - Main Screen